aliniluca/ioty-studio-master/README.md

 - **Admin Dashboard:** If a user is an admin (see below), a prominent moderation button appears in their dashboard linking to `/admin/moderate-listings`.
 - **Stripe Integration (in progress):** Stripe payments will be handled via a secure API route using Stripe test mode only.
 No real charges will be made.
 A new API route will be added for Stripe checkout sessions.
 - **Messaging:** Buyers can send messages to sellers from product/shop pages.
 Messages are stored in Firestore (`users/{sellerId}/messages`).
 Sellers receive in-app notifications for new messages and can reply from their dashboard.
 Sellers can open messages, mark them as read, and reply in a threaded conversation.
-- **Order Details & Receipts:** Buyers can view detailed order pages and download PDF receipts for each order from their order history.
+- **Order Details & Receipts:** Buyers and sellers can view detailed order pages and download PDF receipts for each order from their order history or dashboard.
+- **Shop Reviews & Ratings:** Buyers can leave reviews for shops after orders.
+Shop pages display average rating and all reviews.
+- **Shop Policies & FAQ:** Sellers can set shop policies and FAQ in their dashboard.
+Buyers can view these on shop pages.

 ## Admin Features
 - **Admin Status:** Admin status is determined by the `isAdmin` field in the Firestore `users` collection.
 If set to `true`, the user will see a prominent moderation button in their dashboard.